Skip to content

 Extend your game to play a background melody when the ghosts are frightened.

-Finished code
+Appendix A: Finished code

 You can see the completed game on Replit.